We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Best for: PlayStation owners who want to explore a large back-catalog, players who have fallen behind on Sony exclusives, and anyone who needs multiplayer access on PS5/PS4.

-If you have a choice of platform, Game Pass is the better subscription by most measures in 2026.
-The day-one first-party releases alone justify the cost for active Xbox or PC players, and the platform flexibility is genuinely useful.
+If you have a choice of platform, Game Pass is the better subscription by most measures in 2026 โ€” provided you get Ultimate or PC Game Pass, where the day-one first-party releases live.
+That perk alone justifies the cost for active Xbox or PC players, and the platform flexibility is genuinely useful.

 If you are on PlayStation, PS Plus is partially unavoidable โ€” you need Essential for most multiplayer.
 The question is whether to upgrade to Extra or Premium.
 If you consistently have a backlog of PS4/PS5 games you have not played, Extra pays for itself.
 If you mainly play new releases at launch, the upgrade is harder to justify.